zelbov/stylight/doc/Hierarchy.md

 ```

+## Keyword scope

-## An object passed as a value described by a keyword is a keyword scope.
+### An object passed as a value described by a keyword is a keyword scope.
 A value type other than an object passed to keyword property is a keyword value

 Currently an only available keyword scope is `literals` scope, since it accepts a single object as a value, while other keywords are used declare primitives, arrays of primitives, or arrays of other objects.